Make a Paper Crown for the Coronation

 - split pin (though you can make this crown assembly work with a stapler or even some glue.. just the split pins are so easy and less fiddly!)

-How to make your Royal Crown for the Queen’s Platinum Jubilee
+How to make your Royal Crown the King’s Coronation

 After downloading the templates for this crown, colour in all three parts of the crown and jewels.
 Have fun with pens, pencils and watercolours!
 Make your paper crown truly spectacular!